dmaillard/David-Maillard/47-point-homepage-checklist.md

 layout: default
 ---

-_Announcing: A free 47-point paint-by-numbers checklist to..._
+Announcing: A free 47-point paint-by-numbers checklist to...

 # DOUBLE YOUR LEADS!

-There IS a Formula For Website Success, And You're About To Discover It...
+### There IS a Formula For Website Success, And You're About To Discover It...
 For Free

+### Double your website leads in just 7 days!
+Steal these simple home page conversion hacks to double your website leads in just 7 days!

+# YES!
+I Want To Double My Website Leads...
+Give Me The 47-Point Checklist!

 ## DOWNLOAD NOW...
 IT'S FREE >>

 Text can be **bold**, _italic_, or ~~strikethrough~~.